 Why do you want to climb this Mountain?
 If it’s because you have a Music World you want to live in, and invite others into, then that is the strongest foundation of a Mountain you could ask for.
 A Music World is like the thickest slab of highest quality concrete as the steadfast base for this structure.
 It will serve you well forever as an endless source of sustainable energy, and warm, patient, undeniable arms to welcome you back home in your foggiest days, reminding you of your big picture purpose.

 Your Music World is already inside you, completely unique to you, and no one can describe it but you for that reason: it’s the musical reflection of your unique eyes in this human experience.
 Some might say The Music World is you.
 You probably get glimpses of the World’s pieces regularly, and with a little self-awareness you can step outside of yourself completely and see it all - or at least the sketched lines of its structure.
 You’ll spend your whole life exploring your World, whether you gather the business means to create a career of it or not.
-Being a musician in this way is a truly purposeful and artistic way to spend your life, learning about yourself.
+Being a musician in this way is a truly purposeful and artistic way to spend your life (business and career, or not), learning about yourself.